YW Hub facility project

 Since 1984, and after more than 30 years in the community, YW is pleased to announce we’ll be growing our presence with a new location, a two-acre site at 1715 17 Ave SE (the current site of Westkey Storage).
 See map.

 For more than 107 years, YW has provided services for women in our community.
 In order to continue our evolution and be responsive to the needs of women and their families today and into the future we need a new facility that will be as adaptable as our organization.

 The new YW Hub facility will provide accessible supports for women and their families that include transitional housing, counselling, language and employment skill training, child development and parenting programming as well as support services to manage the organization.

-Our goal is provide a safe and caring environment for the women and families we support, as well as for the community we reside in.
+Our goal is to provide a safe and caring environment for the women and families we support, as well as for the community we reside in.

 The YW Hub facility will enable us to continue to serve women and their families and expand our programs, allowing us to offer services to additional people.

 - Parenting and family orientated programming and courses

 - Counselling space

 The fitness area, community kitchen and multipurpose spaces will be open to the community.
 For more information on partnerships contact Amy at email@example.com